kotlin-hands-on/hands-on/Introduction to Kotlin Multiplatform/05_reuse_code.md

 ## Using Kotlin/Common

 The [kotlin-multiplatform](https://kotlinlang.org/docs/reference/building-mpp-with-gradle.html) plugin
-supports the Kotlin/Common code as the way to share code between different targets.
+supports the Kotlin/Common code and is a way to share code between different targets.
 Let's use it now to avoid duplication of the JVM server address.